Which of the following best describes the difference between elem... | Study Prep in Pearson+

 1

-Step 1: Understand the definition of an element.
-An element is a pure substance that consists of only one type of atom.
+Understand the definition of an element: An element is a pure substance that consists of only one type of atom.
 For example, oxygen (O) is an element made up entirely of oxygen atoms.

-Step 2: Understand the definition of a compound.
-A compound is a pure substance formed when two or more different types of atoms chemically bond together in fixed proportions.
+Understand the definition of a compound: A compound is a pure substance formed when two or more different elements are chemically combined in fixed proportions.
 For example, water (H\_2O) is a compound made of hydrogen and oxygen atoms bonded together.

-Step 3: Recognize that elements can exist as single atoms or molecules (like O\_2), but the key point is that they contain only one type of atom, whereas compounds always contain at least two different types of atoms bonded chemically.
+Recognize that elements cannot be broken down into simpler substances by chemical means because they are the simplest form of matter with unique atoms.

-Step 4: Note that compounds are not mixtures; they are chemically combined substances with unique properties different from their constituent elements.
+Know that compounds can be broken down into their constituent elements by chemical reactions, such as electrolysis or decomposition.

-Step 5: Recall that elements cannot be broken down into simpler substances by chemical means, while compounds can be decomposed into their constituent elements through chemical reactions.
+Compare the two: Elements contain only one type of atom, while compounds contain two or more different types of atoms chemically bonded.
+This distinction is key to understanding their differences.

 Watch next